1NT9NS9/finance-ai.cloud/README.md

-"Financial consultant based on AI" https://finance-ai.cloud
+# "Financial consultant based on AI"

-[backend / frontend / deployment]:
+https://finance-ai.cloud

 - the user gets the opportunity to create an individual financial portfolio based on his preferences;
 - the user gets the opportunity to see the portfolio transactions